peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Category:** Invariant
 **Description:** Each ConversationTurn MUST have:
-- At least one entry in `alternatives`
+- At least one `HAS_ALTERNATIVE` edge
-- Exactly one alternative with `isActive=true`
+- Exactly one `HAS_ALTERNATIVE.isActive=true`
-- All alternative IDs unique within the Turn
+- All Alternative IDs unique within the Turn

 **Rationale:** Ensures deterministic display and path assembly.